Team-Falkor/app/README.md

 - Assisting in writing and enhancing the documentation.
 - Contributing code that you believe could enhance the project.
 - Aiding in bug testing on pre-releases.
-- Adding i18n Translations for Multiple Languages
+- Adding i18n translations for multiple languages.

 If you're unable to assist with any of these, no worries!
 We simply appreciate your presence and support on this journey! 😄